zonemaster/zonemaster-backend/docs/Configuration.md

 The host name of the machine on which the MySQL server is running.

-If this property is unspecified, the value of [DB.database_host] is used instead.

 ### port

 The port the MySQL server is listening on.